fcerbell/fcerbell.github.io/_posts/en/2017-02-14-ConfigureRoute53ForRLEC.md

 record.
 So, once again, we will clic on the button to *Create [a] Record Set* and we will enter the relevant informations in the right panel.

 The name is the name of the cluster, if your cluster nodes are `nodeX.mycluster.enterprise.com`, then the cluster name is `mycluster.enterprise.com`.
 Remember, the resolver will ask "who are the name servers for zone <ClusterName>".
 The name is the searched key, the record type is the field.
-In our case, the resolver will ask for the `NS` record type to get the nameservers list of the clustername, so we have to choose this type.
+In our case, the resolver will ask for the *NS* record type to get the nameservers list of the clustername, so we have to choose this type.
 A short TTL, such as one minute, is a good idea here, too.
 And we have to enter the node name list in the text box.
-In other DNS, we would have to create one NS record for each item, but *Route53* takes care of that for us.
+In other DNS softwares, we would have to create one NS record for each item, but *Route53* takes care of that for us.
 I also have the habbit to end these records with a final dot, it is not a typo, because some other DNS require it and it does not seem to be an issue with *Route53*.
 At the end, we can clic on the *Create* button:

 ![Nameservers record][07-NSRecord.png]